timjogorman/RicherEventDescription/guidelines.md

 temporal language is used, no TLINK should be created, and annotator knowledge should not be used to fill these TLINKs in.

+### Temporal and Subevent Containers have no locality constraints

+Remember that we are attempting, whenever possible, to structure our documents so that the hierarchical structure of the timeline can be used.
+That means that regardless of where you see an event in the document, if it contains or is contained by another event or TIMEX3, you make link those with a CONTAINS or CONTAINS-SUBEVENT link.

-### Don't mark temporal order (BEFORE, BEGINS-ON, etc) based purely on inference - look for evidence in the text
+### Don't mark temporal order (BEFORE, BEGINS-ON, etc) based purely on inference - you need evidence in the text

 Because of the difficulty of capturing detail within a given narrative container, not all relations between EVENTs will be captured.
 For